Big Fish (musical)

 Big Fish is a musical with music and lyrics by Andrew Lippa and book by John August.
 It is based on Daniel Wallace's 1998 novel, Big Fish: A Novel of Mythic Proportions, and the 2003 film Big Fish written by John August and directed by Tim Burton.

-Big Fish revolves around the relationship between Edward Bloom, a travelling salesman, and his adult son Will, who looks for what is behind his father's tall stories.
+Big Fish revolves around the relationship between Edward Bloom, a travelling salesman, and his adult son Will.

-Background and concept

 The story shifts between two timelines.
 In the present-day real world, sixty-year-old Edward Bloom faces his mortality while his son, Will, prepares to become a father himself.
 In the storybook past, Edward ages from a teenager, encountering a Witch, a Giant, a Mermaid, and the love of his life, Sandra.
 The stories meet as Will discovers the secret his father never revealed.

-The musical plot differs from the 2003 film in certain aspects.
-The mythical town of Spectre — and Edward's quest to save it from destruction — has been folded into Edward's home town of Ashton.
-In the musical, The Witch and Jenny Hill are two distinct characters.
-In the film, Jenny Hill and The Witch were aspects of the same character played by Helena Bonham Carter.
-The character of Norther Winslow, played by Steve Buscemi in the film, doesn't exist in the musical, nor do conjoined twins Ping and Jing.